mircare/Porter5/README.md

 # Porter5
+### Light, fast and high quality prediction of protein secondary structure in 3 and 8 classes

 The web server of Porter5 is available at http://distilldeep.ucd.ie/porter/.
 The datasets used are available at http://distilldeep.ucd.ie/porter/data/.

-Porter5 is a light, fast and high quality predictor of protein secondary structure in 3 and 8 classes.

 ## Reference
 Porter 5: state-of-the-art ab initio prediction of protein secondary structure in 3 and 8 classes